Iswarya-1705/HTML/README.md

 # What I Learnt:
 # HTML
 Iam currently learning HTML because I Want to Become a Full Stack Developer.
-So now iam focusing on Frontend .
 # HTML BASIC
 HTML Basics
 Role of HTML: HTML represents the content and structure of the web page.